heistp/irtt/README.md

     for more information.
 File an Issue if your resident usage (rss/res) is high or you feel that memory consumption is somehow a problem.

+15) Why can't the client connect to the server and in the server logs I see `[Drop] [UnknownParam] unknown negotiation param (0x8 = 0)`?

+    You're probably using an old version of the server with a newer client.
+Make sure both are up to date.
+Going forward, the protocol is versioned (independently from IRTT in general), and is checked when the client connects to the server.
+For now, the protocol versions must match exactly.

 ## TODO and Roadmap

 ### TODO v0.9

 _Concrete tasks that just need doing..._

-- Add ability for client to request no, pattern or random fills from server, and for server to restrict it (default random only)
+- Add ability for client to request fills from server, and for server to restrict it (default rand only)
 - Improve client connection closure by:
   - Repeating close packets up to four times until acknowledgement, like open
   - Including received packet stats in the acknowledgement from the server
 - Use pflag options or something else GNU compatible
 - Check or replace session cleanup and connRef mechanisms
 - Run profiler on client
-- Document changes to JSON:
+- Changes:
-  - add proto_version to params
+  - Protocol version, and proto_version in params
+  - FillAll to FillOne

 ### TODO v1.0